Archetypes concepts

 A chunk contains an array for each component type, plus an additional array to store the entity IDs.
 For example, in an archetype with component types A and B, the chunks each have three arrays: one array for the A component values, one array for the B component values, and one array for the entity IDs.

-The arrays of a chunk are tightly packed: the first entity of the chunk is stored at index 0 of these arrays, the second entity of the chunk is stored at index 1, and subsequent entities are stored in the consecutive indexes.
+The arrays of a chunk are tightly packed: the first entity of the chunk is stored at index 0 of these arrays, the second entity of the chunk is stored at index 1, and subsequent entities are stored in the consecutive indices.
 When a new entity is added to the chunk, it's stored in the first available index.
 When an entity is removed from the chunk (either because it's being destroyed or being moved to another archetype), the last entity of the chunk is moved to fill the gap.

 When an entity is added to an archetype, the EntityManager